manoedinata/manoedinata.github.io/2024-12-08-postmarketos-on-samsung-galaxy-a51-progress-so-far.md

 # It Boots, Finally

-After some numerous desperate attempts trying to build pmOS for this device (heck, even
+After some numerous desperate attempts trying to build pmOS for this device (heck, even getting the kernel compiled is kinda hard), I managed to boot it.
+With the help of [@map220v](https://github.com/map220v)'s A51 Linux kernel source, which he used for postmarketOS as well some years ago, I got the required patches to fix some weird issues, mostly about DECON and framebuffer

 [TBA]